 - Water shoes (optional).
-If you’re doing the popular ATM cave tour, you’ll want water shoes.
+If you’re visiting the ATM Cave, you’ll want water shoes.
 I bought these water shoes and thought they were great.

 - Sunglasses.
-I brought my sports sunglasses that work well when I was being active on tours.
+I brought my sports sunglasses that worked well when I was being active on tours.

 - Waterproof phone case.
 You’ll want a waterproof phone case for the rain and any water activities such as a snorkeling/scuba boat ride.
-I bought this waterproof phone case, which doubled as a purse for me.
-For a sturdier phone case purse, I also usually bring a crossbody phone purse.
+I bought this waterproof phone case, which doubled as a bag for me.
+For a sturdier bag, I usually bring this crossbody phone pouch.

 - Quick-dry towel.
 For Belize’s islands, you’ll likely go for a swim near a hotel you’re not staying at.
-For the mainland, you’ll need towels for the ATM cave tour.
+For the mainland, you’ll need towels for the ATM Cave.
 I brought these quick dry towels and have used them on multiple trips.